Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nolan Gorman and the St. Louis Cardinals will take the field at PNC Park against the Pittsburgh Pirates and Bryan Reynolds on Friday.
+Paul Goldschmidt and the St. Louis Cardinals will play Andrew McCutchen and the Pittsburgh Pirates on Saturday at PNC Park, at 4:05 PM ET.

-The Cardinals are favored in this one, at -135, while the underdog Pirates have +110 odds to win.
-St. Louis is favored on the run line (-1.5 with +125 odds).
-The contest's over/under has been listed at 9.5 runs.
+The favored Cardinals have -145 moneyline odds to win against the underdog Pirates, who are listed at +120.
+The over/under is 9.5 runs for this game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.